-February is an excellent time to visit Los Angeles if you'd rather enjoy the place without fighting your way through the crowds of tourists that show up every summer.
-On a typical day, you'll have blue skies and if you're lucky you can watch a spectacular sunset from the beach.
+February is an excellent time to visit Los Angeles if you want to enjoy the place without fighting your way through the crowds of tourists that show up every summer.
+On a typical day, you'll have blue skies, and if you're lucky, you can watch a spectacular sunset from the beach.

 Los Angeles Weather in February

 People sometimes ask whether it's cold in Los Angeles in February.
 The answer depends on what you're used to and how you define cold.
-The city's average low of 50°F may sound like a heat wave if you're from a northern climate, but that same temperature will send an Angeleno rummaging through their closet for a wool scarf, gloves, and fur-lined boots.
+The city's average low of 50 degrees F may sound like a heatwave if you're from a northern climate, but that same temperature will send an Angeleno rummaging through their closet for a wool scarf, gloves, and fur-lined boots.

 - Rain: 3.27 inches (8.3 cm)

-February is in the middle of Los Angeles' rainy season, usually in the form of a storm, when the monthly rainfall sometimes falls all on the same day.
+February is in the middle of Los Angeles' rainy season, and sometimes the monthly rainfall happens all on the same day.

 If the weather tries to dampen your vacation fun, try these things to do on a rainy day in Los Angeles.

-If you're still deciding what month to visit LA, get an idea of what it's like on other months use the Los Angeles weather guide.
+If you're still deciding what month to visit LA and want to get an idea of what it's like in other months, use the Los Angeles weather guide.